Rares-Ioan-Suciu/Putting_sorting_in_order/README.md

 3. **Selecting Sorting Algorithms**:
    - Choose from 12 sorting algorithms categorized as follows:
      - O(n^2): Bubble Sort, Selection Sort, Insertion Sort, Shell Sort.
-     - O(n log n): Quick Sort, Merge Sort, Heap Sort.
+     - O(nlogn): Quick Sort, Merge Sort, Heap Sort.
      - Non-comparison algorithms: Counting Sort, Radix Sort, Bucket Sort.
      - Hybrid algorithms: Introsort, Timsort.

 4. **Selecting Data Distributions**:
    - Choose from seven types of data distribution:
      -Sorted - the integers are sorted,
      -Reverse - same as above, but the data is sorted in reverse order,
      -Unique - the integers are randomly ordered and there are no duplicates,